 - Modifications to the mining licence area, if required - Request submitted to stop future allotments of land in the area - Offered to acquire (rent/lease) constructed houses for a short duration - Promised minimal infrastructure build - Proposed safe mining operation - Committed to post mining rehabilitation.

-Review of a petition supporting the application lodged by Daris is now underway at the Ministry of Energy and Minerals.
+Review of a petition supporting the application lodged by Daris is now underway at the Ministry of Energy and Minerals and survey work has been proposed to resolve the objection from the Ministry.